 At its most simple, a hair toner helps you correct your hair colour.

-Toning is an essential part of the colour process.
-There are two types: one is applied after hair has been bleached and the other allows a hair stylist to personalise your hair colour.
-Toner is used to colour correct your hair shade by making it warmer or cooler in its tone.
+Toning is an essential part of the colour process and there are two types of hair toner.
+You apply one after you’ve bleached your hair.
+The other allows a hairstylist to personalise your hair colour.
+In particular, toner colour corrects your hair shade by making it warmer or cooler.

-The only necessity is that the hair has to be bleached or dyed before a hair toning product can be added.
+The only necessity is that you have to bleach or dye your hair before you can add a hair toning product.
 Bleaching involves lightening the hair before colouring can take place.
 Toning the hair is essential after bleaching – this softens the colour left by the bleach.

-It also protects your hair fibres and brightens its overall look; giving it a professional-looking finish.
-But it’s not just about colour.
+It also protects hair fibres, brightens its appearance and creates a professional-looking finish.
+Yet, it’s not about colour.
 Hair toners can add shine to natural hair, leaving you with glossy, silky locks.

-It is important not to wash your hair immediately after toning your hair as this will cause the colour you’ve just applied to fade.
+It’s important not to wash your hair immediately after toning.
+This is because it will cause the colour you’ve applied to fade.

-There are also several haircare products that include toner to help keep your colour lasting between salon treatments.
+There are also several hair products that include toner.
+These help keep your colour lasting between salon treatments.

-Toner only lasts up to a maximum of six weeks and even then, that is regarding virgin hair.
-In general, the more you colour your hair, the less it can hold onto new colour.
+Toner lasts up to six weeks and even then, that is on virgin hair.
+Virgin hair is hair that has never been dyed or treated.
+In general, the more you dye your hair, the less it can hold onto the new colour.